Vernier

 From the sidebar, click New Project.
 Enter the project name, location/address, and your estimated contract value if known.

 Select your Vernier Mode.
-For a first test, use Mode B (Budget/ROM) — it uses the fewest tokens and returns a fast order-of-magnitude estimate with documented assumptions.
+For a first test, use Mode B (Budget/ROM) — it's the fastest mode and returns a quick order-of-magnitude estimate with documented assumptions.

 Set your margin target — Standard (18–22%), Aggressive (14–16%), or Protective (24–28%).
 This drives Vernier's bid posture recommendation.